 - The Mentor-Apprentice Program (also known as the Master-Apprentice Program) is a method of language learning in which a fluent speaker of a language (the mentor) teaches a language learner (the apprentice) in a one-on-one language-immersion setting. - The emphasis of a mentor-apprentice program is on speaking and understanding the language.
-While reading and writing are certainly useful skills, speaking and understanding are essential for acquiring proficiency in an Indigenous language. - At the end of a mentor-apprentice program, an apprentice should have enough knowledge of the language to be able to teach the language to others, creating a catalyst for language learning in their community. - Mentor-apprenticeship is intensive, with language learners typically learning the language several hours a week, and often up to three years or more.
-Mentors and apprentices undertaking a MAP should understand that it will be very intensive and may have to take precedence over other language learning programs. - Mentor-apprenticeship is immersive, meaning that you speak entirely in your Indigenous language without English.
+While reading and writing are certainly useful skills, speaking and understanding are essential for acquiring proficiency in an Indigenous language. - At the end of a mentor-apprentice program, an apprentice should have enough knowledge of the language to be able to teach the language to others, creating a catalyst for language learning in their community. - Mentor-apprenticeship is intensive, with language learners typically learning the language several hours a week, and often up to three years or more. - Mentor-apprenticeship is immersive, meaning that you speak entirely in your Indigenous language without English.
 This allows you to live your life in the language, rather than just learning about the language. - Mentor-apprenticeship is similar to the way we acquire language as babies.
 Our parents don't "teach us" our languages with grammar lessons; we learn by being immersed in our languages.